The Best Ski Destinations in the U.S to Visit in 2021

 3. Vail Ski Resort

 Covering over 5,317 acres in Colorado, it is one of America’s dream destinations for skiers, reigning for the longest time and offering a range of activities that will channel all the adventures your heart seeks.
 At its foot is an array of high-end shops, restaurants, and a lot of fun shows that you must be sure to check out.
-Though it’s known for its lavish hotels and boutiques catering to wealthy vacationers, it is still an excellent place for everybody whether you want to go solo, or with family, friends, or with your lover.
+There are many fantastic Resorts in Vail Colorado, as well as budget hotels and boutiques catering to all vacationers.
+It is an excellent place for everybody whether you want to go solo, or with family, friends, or with your lover.

 4. Deer Valley